adap/flower/doc/source/quickstart_mxnet.rst

         init = nd.random.uniform(shape=(2, 784))
         model(init)

-After loading the dataset with :code:`load_data()` we perform one forward propagation to initialize the model and model parameter.
-Afterwards, we implement a Flower client.
+After loading the dataset with :code:`load_data()` we perform one forward propagation to initialize the model and model parameters.
+Next, we implement a Flower client.

 The Flower server interacts with clients through an interface called :code:`Client`.
 When the server selects a particular client for training, it